arnaud-23/Cache/README.md

 # Cache
 Cache adds features to Doctrine Cache implementation
-- default lifetime
+- Default lifetime
-- fetch with a namespace
+- Fetch with a namespace
-- cache invalidation through namespace strategy
+- Cache invalidation through namespace strategy

 ## Installation
 The easiest way to install Cache is via [composer](http://getcomposer.org/).

 Create the following `composer.json` file and run the `php composer.phar install` command to install it.

 ```json
 {